 Using transformers, AC power can be stepped up to very high voltages and then stepped down to a useful voltage at the point of use, eliminating the need for intervening power stations.
 Edison believed the high voltage in AC transmission lines was dangerous, even going as far as to electrocute stray animals in public to prove his point.
 The matter was settled when George Westinghouse employed the induction generator to power the new generating station at Niagara Falls.
 Not only was AC power safe, it lit up the entire city of Buffalo, New York — and beyond — as soon as the Niagara Falls power station came online in 1896.

 Any small device that relies on a battery uses DC current, and the flow of electrons from one terminal to the other through a circuit is how most high school students understand current flow.
-Unlike AC current, which changes direction several times a second, DC current flows reliably in the same direction.
+Unlike AC current, which changes direction many times (typically 50 to 60) per second, DC current flows reliably in the same direction.
 That's important in the world of semiconductors, LEDs and transistors.
 Each time AC current switches direction, there's a momentary loss of power.
 The moment is infinitesimal, but it's enough to affect the sensitive devices that have become common in the modern computerized world.

 Since the days of Tesla and Edison, engineers have developed ways to increase the voltage of DC power with transformers.
 Because large-scale solar electricity farms and other renewable power sources generate DC power, transmitting it as DC current would eliminate the need for conversion by inverters, which waste power through heat loss.